By PPMAG | May 31, 2017

 -

 How BoF session proposals will be collected.
-Given that BoF tend to be more spontaneous than planned, the opportunity to propose a BoF session will be mentioned in the call, but actual proposals will not be collected through the submission form.
+Given that BoF tends to be more spontaneous than planned, the opportunity to propose a BoF session will be mentioned in the call, but actual proposals will not be collected through the submission form.

 -

 When the BoF session will be held.
-In the middle of the day, for example right after the Business Lunch, turned out to be successful!
+In the middle of the day, for example right after the Business Lunch, it turned out to be successful!

 -